Wall Assembly R-Value Calculator

 Open calculator → Home & BasementMini Split BTU

-Estimate mini split BTU size from room area and conditions.
+Estimate mini split BTU size from room dimensions, ceiling height, and room conditions.

 Open calculator → Home & BasementInsulation Calculator

-Estimate insulation packages from area, package coverage, and waste allowance.
+Estimate insulation packages from area dimensions, package coverage, and waste allowance.

 Open calculator →